Small activities daily are what create big income yearly.

 5 Strategies for Converting Seller Leads

-In one study by Inside Real Estate, the average response time for agents is about 15 hours and 30 minutes, and 48% of inquiries don't get a response.
+A recent study by Inside Real Estate found the average response time for agents is about 15 hours and 30 minutes, and 48% of inquiries never get a response.

 The best opportunity for conversion happens if you get on the phone with them right away.